kishalaya1/DSA/README.md

 # DSA
 This is my personal project for Data Structures and Algorithms in C#.This contains many common algorthms implemented in C#.
-The list of algorithms includes:
+The list of algorithms and problems are as follows:
 1. Bubble Sort
-2.
+2. Remove duplicate characters from string